-The orange-brown NTB(S) was still very prominent in July, although there was still a short gap in it.
+The orange-brown NTB(S) remained very prominent in July, although there was still a short gap in it.
 Within this gap were indistinct grey streaks which could not be tracked, but we were able to obtain approximate drift rates for several features flanking the gap.
 These were:

-(a) The p. end of the dark orange-brown NTB f. the gap: DL1 = -69 deg/month; (b) A reddish blob (anticyclonic oval?) on the NTBs: DL1 ~ -30 deg/month in late July, decelerating to DL1 ~ +23 deg/mth in early August, when it had shifted to just south of the NTBs;

-(c) The f. end of a small white strip on NTBs : $DL1 \sim -44$ deg/month.
+- (a) The p. end of the dark orange-brown NTB f. the gap: $DL1 = -69^{\circ}/mth$. - (b) A reddish blob (anticyclonic oval?) on the NTBs: $DL1 \sim -30^{\circ}/mth$ in late July, decelerating to $DL1 \sim +23^{\circ}/mth$ in early August, when it had shifted to just south of the NTBs. - (c) The f. end of a small white strip on NTBs: DL1~ -44°/mth.
 Similar speeds are normally recorded for many dark spots in super-fast outbreaks, but were probably missed this time during solar conjunction.

-Several findings confirmed that a typical super-fast outbreak had occurred, even though the initial stage was only seen fuzzily for a few days in April, and no distinct spots remained after solar conjunction with super-fast speed (which would be DL1 $\sim$ -5 deg/day).
-The following features in the later stages were typical, just as in 2007 [Ref.
-13b].
+Several findings confirmed that a typical super-fast outbreak had occurred, even though the initial stage was only seen fuzzily for a few days in April, and no distinct spots remained after solar conjunction with super-fast speed (which would be DL1~ $-5^{\circ}/d$).
+The following features in the later stages were typical, just as in 2007.^{13b}

-(i) The orange NTB(S);
+(i) The orange NTB(S).

-(ii) The turbulence across the NTropZ;

-(iii) Super-fast speed estimated for a small reddish condensation within the belt, which moved in L1 by ~-3 deg in 10 hours on July 15;

-(ii) Speeds of DL1 ~-1 to -2 deg/day observed for several features (see above]).
+- (ii) The turbulence across the NTropZ. - (iii) Super-fast speed estimated for a small reddish condensation within the belt, which moved in L1 by $\sim -3^{\circ}$ in 10h on Jul 15. - (ii) Speeds of DL1∼-1 to -2°/d observed for several features (see above).
 These speeds are typical of the secondary phase of a super-fast outbreak.

-NTB(N):
+NTB(N)

-A narrow dark grey NTB(N) existed all round the planet, at least from July onwards (29°N to ~31-34°N), but was discontinuous, with many streaks and wiggles.
+A narrow dark grey NTB(N) existed all round the planet, at least from July onwards (29°N to ~31-34°N), but this was discontinuous, with many streaks and wiggles.
 It was separated from the orange NTB(S) by a light strip which seemed to show intense small-scale rifting in hi-res images (Figure 7).
-The JUPOS team tracked many NTB(N) features at all longitudes, and they found typical N. Temperate Current A drifts, DL2 = +16 to +29 deg/month.
+The JUPOS team tracked many NTB(N) features at all longitudes, and they found typical 'N. Temperate Current A' drifts: DL2= +16 to +29°/mth.
 The speeds were much the same as in 2011, but the actual features were different.
-(In subsequent years, this belt became much more wavy and also developed into a N. Temperate Disturbance, as it did in the years after 2007. [refs.22, 23])
+(In subsequent years, this belt became much more wavy and also developed into a N. Temperate Disturbance, as it did in the years after 2007.^{22,23})

-NNTB:
+NNTB

 The NNTB was essentially invisible in 2012 July-August, being replaced by a broad white zone from NTZ to NNTZ (Figure 10).
 This rare occurrence was no doubt another consequence of the great upheaval, in two respects.
-First, there seems to be a general tendency for increased darkening on one domain to be compensated by brightening in an adjacent domain [ref.5 p.248].
-Second, super-fast NTBs outbreaks generally suppress activity in the NNTBs jet-stream (see discussion below.)
+First, there seems to be a general tendency for increased darkening in one domain to be compensated by brightening in an adjacent domain (Rogers, 1995, p.
+248).5 Second, super-fast NTBs outbreaks generally suppress activity in the NNTBs jet stream (see discussion below.)